 You could do an infographic, a short to-the-point blog post written casually, you could do a more formal essay style post or use a list to teach key points.
 Let’s take a look at some “types” of posts that are always popular and last the test of time.

 Lists never fail to please.
 They are easy to read and absorb and they always leave people wanting more.
 Dangle a list in front of someone and they are sure to want to read it to see how many of those listed items they knew!

 To make the list even better, you have to get creative and think of a funny or interesting angle and you’ll get more exposure.
-Helpful lists that promise to reveal info that no one knows or that promise to solve a problem also always do well.
+Helpful lists with great catchy titles promise to reveal info that no one knows or that promise to solve a problem also always do well.
 For example:

-– The top 5 things you must know before you buy a…(customize to what you are offering here)
+– The top 5 things you must know before you buy a…(customise to what you are offering here)

 – The top 7 things your xxx (doctor, lawyer, florist etc) doesn’t want you know

 – The top 5 most popular … (books, CDs, blade saws, shoes, bras etc)